LeMaitre (LMAT)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, LeMaitre’s ROIC averaged 2 percentage point increases over the last few years.
-This is a good sign, and we hope the company can keep improving.
+LeMaitre’s ROIC has increased over the last few years.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

-LeMaitre’s P/E ratio based on the next 12 months is 34.2x.
-At this valuation, there’s a lot of good news priced in - we think there are better investment opportunities out there.
+LeMaitre’s P/E ratio based on the next 12 months is 35.4x.
+At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.